nitred/nr-wg-mtu-finder/README.md

     [Peer]
     ...
     ```
-1. Start the server script with the following command.
+1. Start the peer script with the following command.
     ```bash
-    # Example: The script cycles peer MTUs from 1280 to 1290 in steps of 2
+    # Example: The script cycles through peer MTUs from 1280 to 1290 in steps of 2
     nr-wg-mtu-finder --mode peer --mtu-min 1280 --mtu-max 1290 --mtu-step 2 --server-ip 10.2.0.1
     ```

 # How it works?

 * Two python scripts need to be running simultaneously, one of the WG server and one on the WG peer.
 Let's call them *server script* and *peer script*.
-* The both scripts use `subprocess.Popen` to run shell commands.
+* Both scripts use `subprocess.Popen` to run shell commands.
 The following commands are used and expected to be pre-installed if not already available:
     * `ping`
     * `iperf3`
     * `wg-quick`